 An introduction to the chemical processes that occur in water, air, and soil, and the effects of pollutants on these processes.
 Consumption of and reliance on limited natural resources will be studied, along with emerging alternative energy sources.
-The laboratory will emphasize environmental sample collection and preparation, and analysis of these samples by both wet chemical methods and instrumental analysis.
-Three hours of lecture and four hours of laboratory each week.
-May be taken as ENVA-290.
-Lab fee.
-(ATTR: ARTS)
+The laboratory will emphasize environmental sample collection and preparation,

 CHEM-240.
-Inorganic Chemistry I (Lecture) 2 credits
+Inorganic Chemistry I (Lecture) 3 credits